-Holds oneself accountable and takes full ownership of throughout the entire process.
+Holds oneself accountable and takes full ownership throughout the entire process.

 Project managers are often looked up to for solutions and guidance.
 As a result, they need to be able to command attention and be well respected.

-Can clearly articulate project goals and parameters.
+Can clearly articulate project scope and parameters.
 Is able to communicate with a wide variety of people, and tailor their approach so they are understood.